N0taR0b0t/LPF_Battles/README.md

 Excess spaces are replaced with a single space

-CCodes are no longer inside of quotes

-Parentheses with year now appended to descriptions

 NOTE:

 In the original data, there are edge cases where the data is not formatted consistently: